Enter your details to view and download the full PDF version

-The reality is that Core Web Vitals are a long-overdue opportunity to see your software through the eyes of your user, create a unified focus on customer experience throughout your organization, and elevate your business.
+Core Web Vitals are a long-overdue opportunity to see your software through the eyes of your user, create a unified focus on customer experience throughout your organization, and future-proof your business.

-As sites become heavier while attention spans shorten, performance must be viewed through the lens of user experience.
+As site builds become heavier while attention spans shorten, performance must be viewed through the lens of user experience.
 But the array of available tools and metrics aren’t helping teams to answer the question that matters most: are my customers having a good digital experience?

-So, Google set out to cut through the clutter and provide a simple and unambiguous way to objectively understand the user experience.
+In 2020, Google set out to provide a simple and unambiguous way to objectively understand the user experience.
 A rigorous research and development process produced three new metrics: Core Web Vitals.

 Each Core Web Vital represents a distinct facet of the user experience: loading speed, interactivity, and visual stability.